Can LLMs Refuse Questions They Do Not Know? Measuring Knowledge-Aware Refusal in Factual Tasks: Abstract

 \section{Abstract}

 Large Language Models (LLMs) should refuse to answer questions beyond their knowledge.
-This capability, which we term \emph{knowledge-aware refusal}, is crucial for factual reliability.
-However, existing metrics fail to faithfully measure this ability.
-On the one hand, simple refusal-based metrics are biased by refusal rates and yield inconsistent scores when models exhibit different refusal tendencies.
-On the other hand, existing calibration metrics are proxy-based, capturing the performance of auxiliary calibration processes rather than the model's actual refusal behavior.
-In this work, we propose the \emph{Refusal Index (RI)}, a principled metric that measures how accurately LLMs refuse questions they do not know.
+This capability, which we term \emph{knowledge-aware refusal}, is crucial for factual reliability, while existing metrics fail to capture this ability.
+In this work, we propose the \emph{Refusal Index (RI)}, a novel and principled metric that measures how accurately LLMs refuse questions they do not know.
 We define RI as Spearman's rank correlation between refusal probability and error probability.
-To make RI practically measurable, we design a lightweight two-pass evaluation method that efficiently estimates RI from observed refusal rates across two standard evaluation runs.
-Extensive experiments across 16 models and 5 datasets demonstrate that RI accurately quantifies a model's intrinsic knowledge-aware refusal capability in factual tasks.
+RI is practically measurable with a lightweight two-pass evaluation method which only require observed refusal rates across two standard evaluation runs.
+Extensive experiments across 16 models and 5 datasets demonstrate that RI accurately quantifies a model's knowledge-aware refusal capability.
 Notably, RI remains stable across different refusal rates and provides consistent model rankings independent of a model's overall accuracy and refusal rates.
+These properties suggest RI captures a stable, intrinsic aspect of model knowledge calibration.
 More importantly, RI provides insight into an important but previously overlooked aspect of LLM factuality: while LLMs achieve high accuracy on factual tasks, their refusal behavior can be unreliable and fragile.
-This finding highlights the need to complement traditional accuracy metrics with the Refusal Index for comprehensive factuality evaluation.